Shin Megami Tensei: Devil Summoner: Reception

 In its first week of release, the Sega Saturn version of Devil Summoner sold 264,822 copies.
 As of 2007, it sold 355,656, becoming the 14th best-selling game for the system in Japan.
 In contrast, the PSP remake did not appear in the top 500 best-selling titles either for 2005 or 2006.

-Famitsu gave the original version a positive reviews, withthe four reviews gave it scores of 9, 9, 9 and 8 out of 10.
-SoftBank Creative's magazine publication Sega Saturn Magazine gave it a score of 24/30 points, with the three reviewers giving it respective scores of 8, 9 and 7 out of 10.
+Famitsu gave the original version a positive reviews, with the four reviews giving it scores of 9, 9, 9, and 8 out of 10.
+SoftBank Creatives magazine publication Sega Saturn Magazine gave it a score of 24/30 points, with the three reviewers giving it respective scores of 8, 9 and 7 out of 10.
 In a feature on the game for GameFan, Casey Loe noted the game's "clean and crisp" 3D visuals, called the enemy design excellent, and thought the full-motion video sequences were the best to be found on the Saturn system.
 He ended by praising Atlus' plans for releasing a title so deep and mature for the Western market.
 Fellow gaming magazine GamePro also liked the visuals, and called it "sure to be a hit" based on screenshots.
 Another magazine, Game Players, wrote in a feature on upcoming role-playing game releases in North America that the premise and previewed gameplay showed it to be a promising title after its positive Japanese reception.
 Kurt Kalata and Christopher J. Snelgrove, writing for gaming website Hardcore Gaming 101, called the game decent despite its slow pacing, an unpolished look, and some aggravating aspects to the demon loyalty system.
 In a 2015 feature on recommended software produced for the Saturn, Dengeki Online highlighted Devil Summoner as one of the system's most notable games.
 The writer ranked it among the best early Megami Tensei titles despite its high difficulty.

 Famitsus writers expressed disappointment over how the PSP version's graphics and screen size had not been changed in comparison to the Sega Saturn version, and of how few adjustments had been made.
 Despite this, the reviewers positively noted the easier gameplay experience and praised the battle system.
 Kalata and Snelgrove appreciated the graphics used in the game's dungeons, which they found to be detailed and better-looking than ones in previous games in the series; they also appreciated the battle transitions.
 On the other hand, they found the graphics for the game's maps to be "not particularly impressive looking", and the graphics for the enemies to be lacking and "barely animated".